shabiel/vista-book/manuscript/intro_to_mumps1.md

 local variables, and they exist for the duration of execution.
 Local variables may be shared across all execution units (routines), but they are still called local variables.

+On YottaDB/GT.M, it's possible to write routines that don't access any globals;
+in that case, they run as if they are just normal Linux programs doing a certain job.

 ## Hello World
 Let's look at a hello world example.